 - The State of Minnesota has historically provided minimal increases to the funding formula for K-12 education.
-For fiscal year 2023-2024 the State has provided some relief with an increase of 4% in the basic funding formula and an increase in the special education cross-subsidy to 44% from 6.43%, previously.
-Although these adjustments have helped, the District still is anticipating a financial strain due to anticipated increased costs for operations. - Costs of operations are expected to rise, namely increases in energy and transportation costs and with employee bargaining outcomes. - The District has been experiencing a decrease in enrollment.
+For fiscal year 2024-2025 the State has provided an increase of 2% in the basic funding formula.
+The District is anticipating a financial strain due to anticipated increased costs for operations. - Costs of operations are expected to rise, namely increases in energy and transportation costs and with employee bargaining outcomes. - The District has been experiencing a decrease in enrollment.
 To offset the financial impact of these enrollment losses, the District has been and will continue to reduce expenses.